exasol/sql-statement-builder/doc/design.md

 Needs: impl, utest

 #### Converting from 64 bit Integers to INTERVAL YEAR TO MONTH
-`dsn~exasol.converting-int-to-interval-year-to-month~1`
+`dsn~exasol.converting-int-to-interval-year-to-month~2`

-The data converter converts integers to `INTERVAL YEAR TO MONTH`.
+The data converter converts signed integers to `INTERVAL YEAR TO MONTH`.

 Covers: